Product stewardship: Examples

+The American Irish-registered pharmaceutical company Perrigo has linked product stewardship and sustainability in the role of a senior manager in order to integrate its company overview of sustainability issues.
+The company has noted that responding to the adoption of EU REACH restrictions on the use of per- and polyfluoroalkyl substances following new legislation in this field will require this type of overview and "singular vision".

 Legislation

+In some countries, such as Germany, the law requires attention to the comprehensive outcome of the whole extraction, production, distribution, use and waste of a product, and holds those profiting from these legally responsible for any outcome along the way.
+This is also the trend in the UK and EU generally.
+In the United States, the issue has been confronted via class action lawsuits that attempt to hold companies liable for the environmental impact of their products.
+Thus far, such as litigation or proposed accounting reforms such as full cost accounting have not gained much traction for the product stewardship concept in the United States beyond the realm of academia and corporate public relations (derisively referred to as greenwashing).

 Australia's Product Stewardship Act 2011 provides a framework for managing the environmental, health and safety impacts of products, and in particular those impacts associated with the disposal of products and their associated waste.
 The framework includes voluntary, co-regulatory and mandatory product stewardship.
 The passage of the legislation is said to have delivered on a key commitment by the Australian Government under the National Waste Policy, which was agreed by Australian state governments in November 2009 and endorsed by the Council of Australian Governments in October 2010.

 The Act supports the National Television and Computer Recycling Scheme (NTCRS) through the Product Stewardship (Televisions and Computers) Regulations 2011.
 The scheme has recycled approximately 230,000 tonnes of electronic waste since its inception.
 This review is an important opportunity to continue to update and improve the NTCRS.

 The Minister’s Product List is established by the Act, and is updated annually.
 The list informs the community and industry of those products being considered for accreditation or regulation under the Act.

 A review of the Act was mandated to take place five years after implementation, and this was initiated in March 2018.

-Extended producer responsibility

-Product Stewardship is often used interchangeably with extended producer responsibility, a similar concept.
-However, there are distinct differences between the two, as suggested by the semantics of the different terms used.

-While both concepts bring the onus of waste management for end-of-life products from the government to the manufacturers, Product Stewardship further extends this responsibility to everyone involved in the life-cycle of the product—not only manufacturers, but also retailers, consumers and recyclers.
+Product stewardship professionals